Rio-Osayomwanbo Corkill: Whitehaven RLFC

 On 26 September 2023 it was reported that he had signed for Whitehaven R.L.F.C. in the RFL Championship.

 Workington Town

 Corkill signed for Workington Town ahead of the 2025 season.

 Representative

 In 2022, Corkill represented Nigeria at the 2022 MEA Rugby League Championship.
 He played in both matches which Nigeria won to retain the title.
+He played for Nigeria when they played Cumbria in a 70-6 loss in Barrow.